ortegarod/consensys-academy-final-project/design_pattern_decisions.md

 Circuit Breaker placed on functions that involve the transfer of Ether.

-Ether value is sent at the time of the transaction (sale of a product) to minimize possible attacks on a withdraw function for the seller.
-Additionally, this allows the seller to immediately receive funds before shipping out a product.
+Ether value is sent at the time of the transaction (sale of a product) to minimize possible re-entrancy attacks on a withdraw function for the seller.
+Additionally, this allows the seller to immediately receive funds and confirmation before shipping out a product.

 Access Control (Ownable.sol) by OpenZeppelin implemented on contract's balance withdraw function and toggle for circuit breaker using onlyOwner function modifier.
 Owner gets set at the time of contract creation (msg.sender).